 SCREENWRITING FORM AND FREEDOM

-Recently, I had the pleasure of offering two writing workshops at the request of the Missouri Film Office in support of their Scriptwriting 101 initiative MOStories – The Missouri Stories Scriptwriting Fellowship.
+Recently, I had the pleasure of offering two writing workshops at the request of the Missouri Film Office in promotion of their Scriptwriting 101 initiative MOStories – The Missouri Stories Scriptwriting Fellowship.
 This is an international competition for screenplays and television pilot scripts with story lines set in the state of Missouri.

 The morning session focused on film and the afternoon session was dedicated to television pilots.
 As an instructor for the Syd Field Screenwriting Method, I utilized the story and script structure based on Syd’s unique paradigm in both sessions, as it is applicable to writing for both film and television.
 In each medium your story will have a beginning, middle and end (though not necessarily in that order).